antonfirsov/docs/2016/03-AspNetCore-Custom-Soap-Middleware/post.md

 2. The type of the service to invoke methods from
 3. The [MessageEncoder](https://msdn.microsoft.com/en-us/library/system.servicemodel.channels.messageencoder%28v=vs.110%29.aspx) used to encode the incoming SOAP payloads

 These arguments will all need to be provided when an app registers our middleware as part of its processing pipeline, so let's add them to the constructor.
-Note that the `MessageEncoder` class is in the `System.ServiceModel.Primitives` contract in .NET Core, and in the `System.ServiceModel` framework assembly on desktop.
-Since `System.ServiceModel` is a built-in Framework assembly for the desktop .NET Framework, the reference will belong in the `frameworkAssemblies` element under `net451` in your project.json file. `System.ServiceModel.Primitives` can be added to `dotnet5.4` dependencies as usual (since it is a NuGet package).
+Note that the `MessageEncoder` class is in the `System.ServiceModel.Primitives` contract.

 After updating the constructor it should look like this: